HongheZ/User-Operation-State-Model-Generator/README.md

 After the tool is successfully executed, three new files will be generated under the current folder:

-UserBehaviorDotFile.dot.pdf(The result state model), UserBehaviorDotFile.dot and statemodel.json.
+UserBehaviorDotFile.dot.pdf(The result state model), UserBehaviorDotFile.dot, and statemodel.json.

 ![image](https://github.com/HongheZ/ImageFile/blob/main/User-Operation-State-Model-Generator/New_File_Generated.png)